chryz-hub/chryz-hub.github.io/README.md

 # chryz-hub
-Welcome To The World of Open Source.
-We Value and Appreciate Your Ideas and Contributions
+Welcome To The World of Open Source, where your ideas and contributions count and are highly appreciated.

 ## What is our community about
 - We believe open source is for everyone.